niyando/niyando.github.io/_posts/web/2015-10-17-environment-variables-in-angular-js.markdown

 {% endhighlight %}

 That is it.
 Fire up your app and you could use these constants inside your app.
-For instance, you could use it in your service/factory as follows.
+For instance, you could use it in your ToDoCrud factory as follows.

 {% highlight js %}
  angular.module('ToDoApp')